How to Steal Secrets: Red Sparrow author Jason Matthews

-Science & Film: How is it for you to see your book adapted into film, and seen by large audiences?
+Science & Film: How is it for you to see your book adapted into a film?

 Jason Matthews: It’s very gratifying.
 My debut novel was picked up by 20th Century Fox, but I also was warned by my literary agent that as the author I could not expect the movie to come out exactly like the book, and I shouldn’t have pride of authorship because a screenplay is quite a lot different than a novel.
 John le Carré famously said that if a book is a cow, a screenplay is a bullion cube.